 Walter G. Bumphus, President and CEO of the AACC, said in the press report, "Small businesses play an enormous role in stimulating and sustaining economic growth both in local communities and nationally.
 This new initiative presents an exciting and innovative way to encourage small business growth without costly investment in new facilities and added infrastructure."
 The AACC is currently in collaboration with the National Association for Community College Entrepreneurship and Small Business Development Centers to provide incubators on community college campuses around the country.

 The original Innovation Fund at LCCC was funded by the Charles Stewart Mott Foundation, and the model will be replicated across the country.
 Jack Litzenberg, senior program officer at the Mott Foundation, told the Journal, "Lorain County Community College is an excellent example of what we are trying to achieve with AACC's Virtual Incubator Network.
 The college has served as an economic catalyst for the county and continues to be a groundbreaker for creating economic opportunity in the entire area."

 This video reports on a major gift to a community college.

 The Innovation Fund was originally created in 2007 with the intent of providing grants to local entrepreneurs to help them fund staffing and technology needed to develop their products and services.
 The Fund has provided $4.3 million to 60 companies to date.
 Those companies have provided more than 100 jobs to the community and attracted millions of investment dollars.
 The Fund has also provided internships to more than 130 community college students, helping them prepare in practical ways for careers after graduation.

-, the Innovation Fund was originally created to "help community colleges expand access to capital and talent for high-tech entrepreneurs when they need it most; to build new enterprises, create more jobs and inspire the next generation of entrepreneurs in communities across America."
+According to the Innovation Fund America website, the Innovation Fund was originally created to "help community colleges expand access to capital and talent for high-tech entrepreneurs when they need it most; to build new enterprises, create more jobs and inspire the next generation of entrepreneurs in communities across America."